 - Our right to freedom of religion, supported by the strict separation of church and state;

 - Our right to be treated fairly by the government whenever life, liberty or property is at stake;

 - Our right to be free from unwarranted government intrusion into our personal and private affairs; and

 - Our right to equal protection of the laws, regardless of race, gender, religion, national origin, sexual orientation, gender identity and expression, age, disability or other such classifications.

 The ACLU also works to extend rights to those who traditionally have been denied them, including:

 - Black, Indigenous, and people of color (BIPOC),

 - and young people.

 Racial justice has been, is now, and will continue to be central to our mission.
 We dedicate ourselves to pursue cases designed to have a significant and wide-reaching effect on BIPOC communities, to work in coalition with other civil rights groups and local advocates to lobby in local and state legislatures, and to support grassroots movements.
-Through these efforts, we strive to educate and empower the public on how racism impacts the issues that we work on – including but not limited to criminal justice reform, reproductive freedom, LGBT and immigrants’ rights – and we commit to consider racial impacts when making hiring, policy and administrative decisions for the organization.
+Through these efforts, we strive to educate and empower the public on how racism impacts the issues we work on – including but not limited to criminal justice reform, reproductive freedom, LGBTQ equality, and immigrants’ rights – and we commit to consider racial impacts when making hiring, policy, and administrative decisions for the organization.